elg34/notes/lenovo-yoga-530-archlinux.md

 - Used kde interface to change touchpad and keyboard behaviour
 - pulseaudio works immediately with output sound, microphone was muted by default (fixed in kmixer)
 - if using something like keepass, the kde clipboard can randomly mess up copying, can be fixed in the clipboard settings
+- backlight buttons prove tricky... using `xbacklight -set PERC` in console for now